On This Page

 The following symptoms suggest that you may not have a simple common cold, or that a complication of cold may be occurring.
 See your medical provider or Fairfield students can "walk-in" or make an appointment with our Nurse Practitioners at the Health Center by calling (203) 254-4000 ext.
 2241, if you experience:

 If you are a Fairfield undergraduate student and you are concerned about your cold symptoms, you can "walk-in" or make an appointment with our Nurse Practitioners at the Health Center by calling (203) 254-4000 ext.
 2241.
-We are located at the back of Dolan Hall.
+We are located in Jogues Hall.

 This site has several articles on common colds, including general overviews, treatment and prevention.